nOsefk/My_Winery/README.md

 ## Cart

-We have alsa a cart management :
+We have also a cart management :

 - Possibility to add or remove product from the cart with quantity management.
 - Total with and without taxes.